-- Craig Schneider and Mark Davis The Atlanta Journal-Constitution
+- By Craig Schneider and Mark Davis The Atlanta Journal-Constitution

 An Atlanta attorney who says he accidentally shot and killed his wife last month was charged some 25 years ago with firing a gun at a car containing three teens in DeKalb County.